Common Layover to Morocco, Casablanca

 Art Deco District: The French Legacy

-Travel Tip: If you have time, explore Ain Diab Beach.
-One of Casablanca’s most popular spots for locals and tourists.
+Travel Tip: If you have extra time, go to Ain Diab Beach, a popular destination for both residents and visitors.

 The Charm of Old Medina

-Travel Tip: Look for the old city walls near Sqala Bastion.
-This are some of the few remaining structures from the Portuguese period.
+Travel Tip: Look for the mediaeval city walls around Sqala Bastion, which are among the few surviving structures from the Portuguese era.

 The Port: From Pirates to Global Trade